 This is because coil wires are made to have a specific electrical resistance, which is measured in ohms.
 The output of an e-cigarette is most commonly measured in watts.
 The lower the ohm rating of a coil, the more watts it will typically be able to handle.

-Ultimately the right combination of e-liquid, coil and device power will result in a pleasant vaping experience, however this leaves many variables to take note of to prevent burning your coil out.
+Ultimately, the right combination of e-liquid, coil and device power will result in a pleasant vaping experience; however, this leaves many variables to consider to prevent vape coils from burning out fast.

-Even if you are using a pod device like the EDGE GO or a disposable vape, these still feature a coil and therefore carry a risk of burning out in certain circumstances.
+Even if you are using a pod device, like the EDGE GO or a disposable vape, these still feature a coil and result in your vape coils burning out fast.
 A burnt coil will almost always result in your e-liquid itself tasting harsh, with little to no flavour beyond that of burning cotton.
+Whatever type of e-liquid or flavour, if your vape tastes burnt, you won't have a good time - so, you must understand how to know if your coil is burnt for an optimised vaping experience.

-Take note of the following steps; observing best practice and avoiding the pitfalls will help to ensure you avoid getting a burnt coil and help keep your vaping experience consistent.
+Taking note of the following steps, observing best practices and avoiding the pitfalls will help to ensure you avoid your coils burning out after two days - or even quicker - and help keep your vaping experience consistent.

 Wicking ports are usually seen at the base of the coil, exposed within the tank to allow the absorption of e-liquid.
 Take note of the location of your ports, some are higher up the body of the coil than others, which will mean your minimum fill level for safe use will also increase.

-If you cannot refill your vape it may be tempting to take one quick puff, however doing so risks burning the wicking material which can permanently damage the coil as well as potentially tainting fresh e-liquid you try to put on top later; forcing you to replace both.
+If you cannot refill your vape it may be tempting to take one quick puff; however, doing so risks burning the wicking material, which can permanently damage the coil as well as potentially taint fresh e-liquid you try to put on top later; forcing you to replace both.
+As such, ensuring that your tank is always properly filled will reduce the risk of your vape coils burning out fast.

-High-VG e-liquids like our EDGE Base, are much thicker due to their larger volume of Vegetable Glycerol (VG) in their recipe.
+High-VG e-liquids, like our EDGE Base, are much thicker due to the larger volume of vegetable glycerol (VG) in their recipe.
 These e-liquids are best used with sub-ohm coils.
 These are so-called because they always feature a rating of less than 1.0ohm.

 Sub-ohm coils need more power to heat up and evaporate the thick e-liquid to create massive clouds of vapour.
 This is why they are used in larger devices with a high wattage output.

-Because HVG e-liquids are so thick, sub-ohm coils have much larger wicking ports which allow it to absorb properly.
+Because HVG e-liquids are so thick, sub-ohm coils have much larger wicking ports that allow them to absorb properly.

 Many vapers unknowingly use the wrong e-liquid with the wrong type of device, leading to frustration when their coils keep burning without clear reason.
 Avoid this pitfall by checking the rating of your coil, it will be printed on the coil itself or on its packaging.